-Less than a month ago—on December 24th, 2019—Mother Nature and Poseidon celebrated an early Christmas together, making the Earth shake in the waters underneath the waters just off Vancouver Island, 182 kilometers (113 miles) west of Port Hardy.
-Heeding warnings from the United States Geological Survey, coastal residents braced for disaster, finding high ground as soon as possible.
-As a child growing up in Port Hardy, I recall a similar warning, but I don’t remember such wise action.
-Instead of moving uphill, we—along with hundreds of other Port Hardy residents—sauntered down to the shoreline to “watch the tidal wave.”
+On December 24, 2019, Mother Nature and Poseidon celebrated an early Christmas, shaking the Earth beneath the ocean 182 km (113 miles) west of Port Hardy.
+Following U.S. Geological Survey warnings, coastal residents sought high ground.
+As a child in Port Hardy, I remember a similar warning—but instead of evacuating, we joined hundreds heading to the shore to “watch the tidal wave.”
 It was idiotic.

-On October 22, 1960, a magnitude 9.5 earthquake off the coast of Chile took a whole lot of water on a long-distance vacation all the way to Tofino, where it arrived as a 1.2-metre wave.
-It reportedly caused headaches all the way up the coast of Vancouver Island and crushed logging booms in Haida Gwaii, and obliterated large parts of the Hawaiian town of Hilo.
-Tofino faired ok.
+On October 22, 1960, a 9.5-magnitude quake off Chile sent water all the way to Tofino as a 1.2-metre wave.
+It caused damage up Vancouver Island, crushed logging booms in Haida Gwaii, and devastated Hilo, Hawaii.
+Tofino fared ok.

 While houses in Hot Springs Cove and Bamfield both were affected with basements flooded and shaken foundations, it was the fjord-like high mountain sides of Alberni Inlet that would take it the worst.
 The massive surge of ocean energy funneled into the Inlet, choked up into an even higher and more devastating wall of water (some reports say 21 feet), and tossed Port Alberni’s salad.
-Thankfully, no one died, but it did $8 million dollars in damage, which accounts for whopping $65 million in 2019 bucks.
+Thankfully, no one died, but it did $8 million dollars in damage, which accounts for a whopping $78 million in today’s dollars.

 Earthquakes and tsunamis are a fact of life on the coast, as evident by mythical and historical accounts by First Nations, and the deafening tsunami sirens installed at Chesterman Beach and Cox Bay in 2017.
 The scars of the more massive tsunamis can still be seen on mountainsides and beaches up and down the west coast.
 These are dubbed “ghost forests,” cedar and fir trees killed by saltwater that created a literal high water mark.
 Carbon dating of some ghost forests confirms these events happened some time between 1680 and 1720.